coverdrive/MDP-DP-RL/README.md

  "develop from scratch" goal was motivated by educational purposes - students learning this topic can understand the concepts throroughly only when they develop and work with code developed from scratch.
 I teach courses on this topic to a variety of student backgrounds, and each such course is big on precise programming implementations of the techniques/algorithms.
-In particular, I will use this codebase to assist with Stanford CME 241: Reinforcement Learning for Stochastic Control Problems in Finance (http://cme241.stanford.edu).
+In particular, I use this codebase when I teach Stanford CME 241: Reinforcement Learning for Stochastic Control Problems in Finance (http://cme241.stanford.edu).

  Any feedback on code readability, performance and bugs will be greatly appreciated as the code